 If you have a more specific prescription, like needing bifocals, SportEyes.com has a full array of goggles that can be tailored to your exact needs.

 Why Do My Swim Goggles Keep Leaking?

 You may simply need to tighten your straps or adjust your nose piece to keep them firmly in place.

 The faster or more aggressively you swim (for instance, if you dive off the blocks versus simply pushing off the wall), the more difficult it will be to keep them in place.
 But if tightening doesn’t solve your problem, those goggles simply may not be the right ones for you.

-The problem with commercial swim goggles is that they don’t take into account everyone’s unique bone structure and facial features, researchers note.
+Researchers have noted the main problem with commercial swim goggles — they don’t take into account everyone’s unique bone structure and facial features.
 That means even when a pair is touted as “the best,” as we’ve done here, it still may not be the best for you.

 Which Swim Goggles Do Olympians Wear?

 There’s no specific “swim goggle of Olympians,” unfortunately.
 Each swimmer has to find the goggles that work best for them.
 Some chose more custom options while others use off-the-rack options.